 How to Remove Black Hair Dye

 Black hair dye is one of the most difficult dyes to remove from your hair.
 Depending on how much lighter you wish to go, it can take several different steps to reach your desired color.
-It is possible to remove black hair dye without causing unnecessary damage however, and you can strip out the hair color and reach anything from a brown to blonde color with time and care.
+However, it is possible to remove black hair dye without causing unnecessary damage.
+You can strip out the black hair color and reach anything from a brown to blonde color with time and care.

-Dark hair dyes are more difficult to remove than their lighter cousins, and this is especially true for black hair dye.
-In order to remove black hair dye without causing too much damage and wrecking your hair, you need to be systematic and take an approach that relies on the least damaging method of hair dye removal that will give the required results.
-Some of the methods available to you include:
+Dark hair dyes are more difficult to remove than lighter dyes.
+In order to remove it without causing too much damage and wrecking your hair, you need to be systematic and take an approach that relies on the least damaging method of hair dye removal that will give the required results.
+The most common methods available to you include:

 - Clarifying shampoo and anti-dandruff shampoos